fusionjs/fusionjs.github.io/documentation/docs/references/creating-a-plugin/creating-providers.md

 # Creating providers

+**Note: The preferred method for providing and consuming a service in React is with the hooks API.
+SEE [Using services]('/docs/getting-started/create-a-project/create-a-plugin/using-services').**

 When using services in React/Preact, it's good practice to use providers and HOCs that communicate via `context` because having global service instances floating around makes testing harder.

 The Fusion.js plugin architecture makes it possible to automatically install providers when a plugin is registered.
 This, in turn, means all logic related to a service - including integration with React/Preact - can be colocated into a single plugin.